Dimibe/kraken_api/README.md

  The constructor requires the API-Key and the Secret-Key which  should be both generated on the kraken website.

  For accessing the kraken API use the `call` method.
- It's required to pass the method which should be called as the first parameter.
+ As the first parameter pass the method which should be called.
+A list of all available requests is added at the end.
  Request parameters can be added to the request by the `parameters` parameter:

 ```Dart
 Future<String> response = api.call(Methods.TRADE_BALANCE, parameters: {'asset': 'ZEUR'});
 ```

-Hint: To see which parameters can be applied to which API calls take a look at the [kraken api](https://www.kraken.com/features/api).
+Hint: To see which parameters can be applied to which API calls take a look at the [Kraken API](https://www.kraken.com/features/api).

 The `call` method returns the response body as an `Future<String>` which can be accessed through e.g.:
 ```Dart